mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 !!! bug
     With GitLab version 12.9.2 file_path beginning with `/` failed.
+With this problem, the configuration files of the advanced services cannot be downloaded, so **the Design area is inaccessible**.

 **Fixed**